CESNET/eInfra-docs/snippets/resource_accounting.md

 ## Resource Accounting Policy

-Starting with the 24<sup>th</sup> open access grant competition, the accounting policy has been changed from [normalized core hours (NCH)][2a] to **node hours**.
+Starting with the 24<sup>th</sup> open access grant competition, the accounting policy has been changed from [normalized core hours (NCH)][2a] to **node-hours**.
 This means that it is now required to apply for node hours of the specific cluster and node type:

 1. [Barbora CPU][3a]
 1. [Barbora GPU][4a]